Uniquely Augsburg Travel Experiences

 May 9-19, 2020

 This tour will explore Norway’s peace work, government, and environmental agencies.
-This tour is co-led by Bettine Hoff Hermanson, managing director of the Nobel Peace Prize Forum at Augsburg as well as Norway Hub, and Joe Underhill, associate professor of political science, director of environmental studies, and director of the Human Rights Forum, their expertise will make this trip and these experiences truly a once in a lifetime, Uniquely Augsburg experience.
+This tour is co-led by Bettine Hoff Hermanson, managing director of the Human Rights Forum at Augsburg as well as Norway Hub, and Joe Underhill, associate professor of political science, director of environmental studies, and program director of the Human Rights Forum, their expertise will make this trip and these experiences truly a once in a lifetime, Uniquely Augsburg experience.
 To read the full brochure follow this link

 This tour will include…